Arthrosamid® Injections

 These antibiotics achieve adequate tissue concentrations at the time of injection.
 Used as a single-dose prophylaxis, they should exert a negligible impact on resistance development.
 Their spectrum encompasses members of the aerobic and anaerobic (i.e., deep) skin flora, which may contaminate the injection procedure, notably staphylococci, haemolytic streptococci, and Cutibacterium (former Propionibacterium) spp.

-What happens on the day of the Arthrosamid injection?
+What happens on the day of the injection and how is Arthrosamid® administered?

 What happens after the injection?

 We recommend you consider your journey home after your injection.
 This procedure includes the use of local anaesthetic injection around the knee.
-We recommend patient not to drive home after this procedure.
+We recommend patients do not drive home or cycle after this procedure.
+We always advise that patients try to attend with a friend or relative, if possible.

 Patients are advised to avoid strenuous exercise (e.g. running, tennis or long walks) for 10-14 days afterward the injection.
 Your clinician will advise you on the day of the exact timeframe for your return to activities.